Wesley Wark: Career

-Wark was President of the Canadian Association for Security and Intelligence Studies (CASIS) in 1998-2000 and 2004-2006.
-He served on the Prime Minister's Advisory Council on National Security (2005-2009).
+Wark was President of the Canadian Association for Security and Intelligence Studies (CASIS) in 1998-2000 and 2004–2006.
+He served on the Prime Minister's Advisory Council on National Security (2005–2009).

 Wark is a frequent media commentator on national security and intelligence and contemporary security issues.
-Notably, writing in 2020, Mr. Wark appeared to be unaware that Canada's military had a medical intelligence unit, stating "The Canadian military appears to have no counterpart to the U.S. National Center for Medical Intelligence, which is part of their Defense Intelligence Agency.".
-Later that year Mr. Wark stated "The Department of National Defence has a small medical intelligence unit, normally utilized to assist in determining health risk in overseas military deployments, but whose expertise could be pressed into service on COVID-19.”
-Again in 2021, he discussed Canada's "military medical intelligence branch.".
-Other scholarly interests include the popular culture of espionage in the contemporary history, the study of terrorism and counter-terrorism and modern and contemporary international relations.
+His scholarly interests include the popular culture of espionage in the contemporary history, the study of terrorism and counter-terrorism and modern and contemporary international relations.
 He was also a member of the Committee on the Civil Dimension of Security of the NATO Parliamentary Assembly.